optimagic-dev/optimagic/docs/source/estimation.rst

 .. todo:: Add probit example

-params_df is an important concept in estimagic.
-It collects information on the dimensionality of the optimization problem, lower and upper bounds, fixed parameters, categories of parameters and valid ranges for randomly sampled parameter vectors.
-Moreover, it's 'value' column is the mandatory first argument of any criterion function optimized with estimagic's :ref:`minimize`.
+The ``params`` DataFrame is an important concept in estimagic.
+It collects information on the dimensionality of the optimization problem, lower and upper bounds, categories of parameters and valid ranges for randomly sampled parameter vectors.
+Moreover, it is the mandatory first argument of any criterion function optimized with estimagic's :ref:`minimize` or :ref:`maximize`.

 It can have the following columns (most of them being optional)